-A dedicated IBM Infoprint Manager for Windows NT and Windows 2000 system that meets the recommended hardware requirements is capable of driving one Infoprint 4000 ID3/ID4 printer at rated speed (1002 pages per minute) with simple text data or with input from PSF Direct.
+A dedicated IBM Infoprint Manager for Windows NT and Windows 2000 system that meets the Minimum recommended hardware requirements (see Table 1 on page 1 for details on hardware configurations) is capable of driving one Infoprint 4000 ID3/ID4 printer at rated speed (1002 pages per minute) with simple text data or with input from PSF Direct.
 This is a very specific benchmark.
 Each additional device you attach to a server causes considerable network overhead and processor overhead.